Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

-If you are using a tray of different size, we have you covered.
+If you are using a tray of different sizes, we have you covered.
 You can use the microgreen seed density calculator to determine how much seed we recommend for other size planting trays.

 Sow Arugula Seeds on Soil or Grow Mats?

-Arugula seeds can be grown on soil or on grow mats.
+Arugula seeds can be grown on soil or grow mats.

 We prefer soil for several reasons.